BetaNYC/SLAM/README.md

   * [Published](https://data.cityofnewyork.us/Health/DOHMH-New-York-City-Restaurant-Inspection-Results/43nn-pn8j/data) by the Department of Health and Mental Hyegine on NYC's Open Data Portal
   * Data is updated in the Open Data Portal weekly and synced with BetaNYC's Carto account weekly
   * This dataset is only referenced once a user clicks on a resturant on the map.
 The query reads the unique identifier for the clicked on restaurant and then queries the restaurant inspection results dataset to get the inspection, violation, and grade history for the restaurant.
+* `bkmappluto`, `bxmappluto`, `mnmappluto`, `qnmappluto`, `simappluto`
+  * Shapefile of all lots in NYC
+  * [Published](https://www1.nyc.gov/site/planning/data-maps/open-data/dwn-pluto-mappluto.page) by the Department of City Planning on City Planning's Website
+  * DCP updates the data bi-annually and needs to be manually replaced in Carto when updated

 ### Carto.js v4
 We use Carto.js to create and style map layers from data stored in the BetaNYC Carto account.